Working with Regions¶

 # Visualize the exclusion

-header_zone.highlight(color="red", label="Excluded")
+header_zone.show(color="red", label="Excluded")

 # Now extract text again - the header should be excluded